 AVALANCHE TRAINING COURSE –

 This two-day course is taught on many winter weekends and upon request, and follows AIARE formats.
-The purpose is to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion search and rescue techniques.
+The purpose is to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather & forecast interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion Search and Rescue (SAR) techniques.
 Upon completion of this course participants should know how to plan and travel intelligently in the winter backcountry, and what to do if an avalanche occurs.
 This is a necessary course for everyone concerned about staying safe while off-piste, and intelligently enjoying any Winter activity.
-Courses are physically very easy, intensive ‘hands-on’ learning experiences, during which the participants will:
+Courses are physically easy, yet intensive ‘hands-on’ learning experiences, during which the participants will:

 - receive an AVI Course Notebook to keep as an academic / personal reference

 - learn about the types/classes of avalanches and their characteristic behaviours

 - learn to plan a Winter outing to avoid dangerous situations and adjust to changes

-- interpret weather reports, influence of recent weather history, limitations of the European Avalanche Scale, observable natural AVI clues
+- interpret weather reports, influence of recent weather history, limitations of the European AVI Scale, snowpack temperature gradients, observable natural AVI clues

 - understand how to recognize avalanche terrain and dangerous “Terrain Traps”

 - learn the relationship between Weather, Snowpack, Terrain & Humans (Triggers)

-- practice safe travel methods in the backcountry (potential avalanche) areas
+- practice safe travel methods in backcountry avalanche areas

-- gain insight into making wise choices when faced with unfavourable and changing circumstances
+- gain insight into making wise choices when faced with changing circumstances

-- learn how to recognize and interpret the ‘5 Warning Flags’ of AVI potential
+- learn how to recognize and interpret the ‘5 Warning Signs’ of AVI potential

-- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, initiation, propogation and compression tests
+- implement evaluation techniques to determine slope and snowpack stability, and learn various snow shear, initiation, propagation and compression tests

 - learn efficient use of various transceivers, probes & shovels to quickly effect a rescue

 - apply Decision-Making Models to determine how to intelligently conduct outings

 - understand various avalanche equipment designs, uses, limitations, and how to best choose AVI gear and make informed purchases

-- practice the most modern search techniques to locate and extricate buried victims (with and w/o beacons)
+- practice the most modern search techniques to locate and extricate buried victims (with and w/o beacons); interpret flux line aberrations